Do I need to work for a Rail Company to enter RailSport?

 No, but some link to the rail industry is required.

 Acceptable entries include:

-If people are not wanting to take part in the sports, can they still attend as supporters and join in with the entertainment at the end of the night?
+If people are not wanting to take part in the sports, can they still attend as supporters?

 Are there showers available for the competitors?

 Yes.
-Changing facilities and showers are available for each sport at each venue.
+Changing facilities and showers are available around the venue.

 Is it possible to take part in more than one event?

 Yes.
 Just let us know and we'll do our best to change your schedule.

 Can I Transfer My Entry?